Enter Avalonia Festival VI (6/six) here! Push the friendly blue button below or go to https://filmfreeway.com/AvaloniaFestival

 Avalonia Universal Encouragement Award – HAPPINESS ISN’T CANCELLED – Directed by Dexter Hemedez & Allan Ibanez / Philippines

-Best Family / Children’s Film – ELEPHANTS PURR LIKE CATS DO – Directed by Kaleigh Spencer , submitted by Laura Johnson / USA
+Best Family / Children’s Short – ELEPHANTS PURR LIKE CATS DO – Directed by Kaleigh Spencer , submitted by Laura Johnson / USA

 Best 1 Minute Advertisement / Promotional Video / Industrial/Training Video – PIANOCIDE – Directed by Brice Blanloeil / France